NFL Preseason Week 3 Preview: Biggest Question Facing Each Team

 "We'll see," Giants head coach Pat Shurmur responded when asked if his star wide receiver will participate in the third preseason contest, per ESPN.com's Jordan Raanan.

-The Giants are learning a new offensive scheme under Shurmur, and Beckham needs some time to reacquaint himself to game speed.
-While some organizations hesitate to place their top performers in preseason contests, Beckham would benefit after having not been in a game situation since breaking his ankle in October.
+The Giants are learning a new offensive scheme under Shurmur, and Beckham needs some time to reacquaint himself with game speed.
+While some organizations hesitate to place their top performers in preseason contests, Beckham would benefit from playing at least a few snaps, as he hasn't been in a game situation since he broke his ankle in October.

 Which New York Jets quarterback will emerge as the starter?